bayuapriansyah/bayuapriansyah/README.md

 ###

-<p align="left">My name is Bayu Apriansyah Putra and I am an Informatics student and a Software Developer from Indonesia.</p>
+<p align="left">My name is Bayu Apriansyah Putra and I am a Software Developer from Indonesia.</p>

 ###